It’s different studying part-time – but we have a decade’s experience in delivering the NCTJ syllabus to those combing work with study.

 Will there be lots of homework?

-Other than your home-study weeks there will be daily shorthand to complete in your own time.
+Other than your self-study Saturdays, there will only be daily shorthand to complete in your own time.
 Unfortunately you won’t pass just through attending lessons – even doing a bit every day on your lunch break will help.
 Our flexible approach means we can arm you with passages to practise in your own time.
 You’ll also be working on your portfolio – but that shouldn’t feel like homework!
 For all other subjects, work will be completed in lessons, unless you’re revising ahead of an exam.